Apache IoTDB: Architecture

+Apache IoTDB can be deployed as a server that receives time series data from applications, devices, sensors, or other data sources.
+Client tools and application interfaces can be used to write data to IoTDB, query stored data, visualize results, and perform analysis.

+In a typical industrial or IoT deployment, data may first be collected close to devices and then synchronized to a central system.
+IoTDB supports this type of edge-cloud cooperation by synchronizing data between IoTDB instances.

 The complete storage system of Apache IoTDB follows a client-server architecture, including IoTDB engine (server) and several components as IoTDB suite (client).
 IoTDB suite can provide a series of functions in the real situation such as data collection, data writing, data storage, data query, data visualization and data analysis.
 This allows data collected by the sensor to constantly persist in server, where the data can then be used for native query or shipped to other open-source platforms for data analysis.
 In particular, IoTDB provides a mode called "Edge-Cloud Cooperation", which can synchronize data collected at every user-configured interval from one IoTDB instance to another using Sync Tool.

 Users can use JDBC to write time series data to local/remote IoTDB.
 This time series data may represent system state data (such as server load and CPU memory, etc.), message queue data, time series data from applications, or other time series data in the database.
 The data can be directly written to TsFile locally or on Hadoop Distributed File System (HDFS).

 TsFile is a column storage file format developed for accessing, compressing and storing time series data in Apache IoTDB.
 Its structure is based on LSM-Tree, which reduces the computational resources and optimizes the performance of Apache IoTDB.

 TsFile could be written to the HDFS, thereby implementing data processing tasks such as abnormality detection and machine learning on the Hadoop or Spark data processing platform.

 For the data written to HDFS or local TsFile, users can use TsFile-Hadoop-Connector or TsFile-Spark-Connector to allow Hadoop or Spark to process data.
 The results of the analysis can be written back to TsFile in the same way.
 Also, IoTDB and TsFile provide client tools to meet the various needs of users in writing and viewing data in SQL form, script form and graphical form.

 Features

+Apache IoTDB is designed for scenarios in which many devices generate measurements continuously.
+Its features focus on flexible deployment, reduced storage usage, high-speed data ingestion, time-based queries, integration with data-processing tools, and machine-learning-based time series analysis.